be-fe/iSlider/README.md

 It can handle any elements that need to be slide, like picture list or different dom elements.
 It features:

-* Animation can be customized with user defined functions (default, rotate, flip, depth).
+* Animation can be customized with user defined functions (default, rotate, depth, flow, flip).
 * You can easily hook to a plethora of custom events (onslidestart, onslide, onslideend, onslidechange)
 * Damping effect, Infinite Looping, Autometic sliding and Vertical/Horizontal Sliding can be configured.